nyxnor/onionjuggler/docs/ONION-SERVICES.md

 If you are still unable to connect to the onion service after verifying the address, please try again later.
 There may be a temporary connection issue, or the site operators may have allowed it to go offline without warning.

-If the onion service you are trying to access consists of a string of 16 characters (V2 format), this type of address is [being deprecated](https://support.torproject.org/onionservices/v2-deprecation/).
+If the onion service you are trying to access consists of a string of 16 characters (V2 format), this type of address is [deprecated](https://support.torproject.org/onionservices/v2-deprecation/).

 You can also test if you are able to access other onion services by connecting to [DuckDuckGo's Onion Service](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/).